tomwire/mongodb-cookbook/README.md

 used on a user that doesn't exist, it will be added.
 If add is used on a user that exists, it will be modified.

+If using this recipe with replication and sharding, ensure that the `node['mongodb']['key_file_content']` is set.
+All nodes must have the same key file in order for the replica set to initialize successfully when authentication is required.

 # LICENSE and AUTHOR:

 Author:: Markus Korn <markus.korn@edelight.de>